e-puck2/Create_Eclipse_e-puck2/Mac/ReadMe.txt

 -ReadMe.txt		<- ReadMe containing the how to use for the final user

 Steps to prepare Eclipse :

+Execute the script « Create Eclipse_Mobots.sh » or follow the instructions below :

 1) 	Create a folder named Eclipse_Mobots
 2) 	Copy paste the everything located in the Installation Stuff folder to the new Eclipse_Mobots folder.